Picture credit from Freepik

 When you want to take out a loan from a bank or financial institution, they always review your personal credit score as part of the small business loan assessment process.
 If you have a partner, they are going to look at their credit score as well.

 In general, most banks might review the personal credit score of anyone whom holds more than 20% shareholdings in the company.
-Your partner could seriously hurt your chances of securing financing if they have a poor credit score.
+Your partner could seriously hurt your chances of securing a SME loan if they have a poor credit score.

 The lenders will also take a look at your debt to income ratio, to see how much you earn and how much of the rest is spent on paying off debts on a monthly basis.
 If your credit score or DSR (debt servicing ratio) is very good, you stand a good chance of getting the funds that you need for your business.
 However, if your partner has a poor credit score or excessively high DSR ratio, it might affect the chances of an approval.